How to Make Proffee (Protein Coffee)

 • Further Foods Collagen – This collagen powder is unflavored but also comes in vanilla, chocolate, and hazelnut.

-Can I use a protein shake instead of protein powder?
+Can I use a store bought protein shake instead of protein powder?

 Is this coffee sweet?